 Risks Involved in File Sharing

 While end users must feel comfortable using their file-sharing solution, more importantly, they also must feel secure.
 The hard truth that enterprises must fully understand is that there are some very real – and very dangerous risks involved in file sharing without the appropriate measures for data security and privacy.

 Everyone from IT pros to end users must understand the inherent difference between what we’ll call enterprise file sharing solutions and consumer-grade file sharing products.
 Many people have their own file-sharing tools that they use outside of work, and while that is perfectly fine for things like personal photos, they often are not secure enough for rigid corporate standards including multi-enterprise or industry regulations.
-Public cloud solutions actually leave corporate data at risk to outside threats and put data out of an IT department’s control – a scary scenario.
+Public cloud based secure file transfer solutions actually leave corporate data at risk to outside threats and put data out of an IT department’s control – a scary scenario.